-- A. Site Plan showing proposed project, property lines and setbacks

-- B. Topo Survey, if available

-- C. Grading, if available

-- D. Site Servicing, if available
+- A. Site Plan showing proposed project, property lines and setbacks - B. Topo Survey, if available C. Grading, if available - D. Site Servicing, if available

-Please refer to the Metrolinx Adjacent Development Guideline for Priority Transit Projects for more information, including an overview of the review & approval process, timing, agreements with Metrolinx, technical requirements, and more.
+Please refer to the Metrolinx Adjacent Development Guideline for Priority Transit Projects on our website for more information, including an overview of the review & approval process, timing, agreements with Metrolinx, technical requirements, and more.

-7. OWNER'S AUTHORIZATION

-If an Agent is applicable in Item #2, the Owner must complete this section.

-I,being the registered owner of the subject lands,

-hereby authorize(print name of agent), to submit the

-above Pre-Application Consultation request to Metrolinx.

-Owner Signature

-Date

-Note: If there is more than one owner, a separate authorization from each individual or corporation is required.
-Attach an additional page/s in the same format as this authorization, if necessary.

-8. APPLICATION DECLARATION

-I, , solemnly declare that I am (choose one of the following):

-□ The Owner

-$\hfill\square$ An Agent of the Owner

-and that all above statements contained within this application are true and accurate.

-Applicant Signature:

-Date:
+7. Owner's Authorization If an Agent is applicable in Item #2, the Owner must complete th is section.
+I,lands, hereby authorize (print name of agent)above Pre-Application Consultation request to Metrolinx.
+Owner Signature Date Note: If there is more than one owner, a separate authorization Attach an additional page(s) in the same format as this aut 8.
+Application Declaration l, , solemnly declare that I am (choose one of the I,following): , solemnly declare that I am (choose one of the , solemnly declare that I am (choose one of the following): , solemnly declare that I am (choose one of the following): , solemnly declare that I am (choose one of the following): □ Owner □ An Agent of the Owner following): Owner An Agent of the Owner and that: 1.
+All above statements, information, and attached docum entation contained within this application are true following): Owner An Agent of the Owner and that: 1.
+All above statements, information, and attached document and accurate 2.
+All above statements, information, and attached document. entation contained within this application are true

-APPENDIX D - APPLICATION FORM & CHECKLIST
+APPENDIX D - CORRIDOR DEVELOPMENT PERMIT APPLICATION FORM & CHECKLIST FOR ADJACENT DEVELOPMENT